Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/set.md

 ;; -> #{:a :b}
 ;;
-;; Removing an item which was not present in the set ;; does nothing.
+;; Removing an item that was not present in the set
+;; does nothing.
 ```